Jeopardizing Exempt Status

 - Advises employers on labor and employment issues, including wage and hour payment, and compliance and compensation plan design, assists employers responding to agency investigations, and represents employers in wage and hour, discrimination, and other lawsuits at the state and federal levels

-- Has worked on over a hundred state, regional and national wage and hour class actions, including lawsuits involving wage calculation and payment issues, entitlement to overtime and benefits, off-the-clock claims, challenges to exempt status and claims to employee status
+- Worked on more than a hundred state, regional and national wage and hour class actions, including lawsuits involving wage calculation and payment issues, entitlement to overtime and benefits, off-the-clock claims, challenges to exempt status and claims to employee status

 - Frequently speaks, writes, and testifies on wage and hour and wage payment issues